Madness (band): Collaborations

 For Wonderful in 1999, Ian Dury laid down vocals on the track "Drip Fed Fred" which was released as the last single from the album.
 It was Dury's last recording before his death.
-Ill health prevented Dury from actively promoting the single, although he did appear on the National Lottery Show, for a later performance on TFI Friday, the song was reworked to incorporate Phill Jupitus on vocals.
+Ill health prevented Dury from actively promoting the single, although he did appear on the National Lottery Show.
+For a later performance on TFI Friday, the song was reworked to incorporate Phill Jupitus on vocals.
 Live, Madness have collaborated with artists including UB40 and Prince Buster, notably at their first Madstock concert.
-They have also played live frequently with members of the other 2 Tone bands including the Specials.
+They have also played live frequently with members of the other 2 Tone bands, including the Specials.
 In May 2008, Suggs and Carl performed live with Pet Shop Boys at London's Heaven collaborating on a new arrangement of "My Girl", as part of a tribute evening to their former minder Dainton 'The Bear' Connell, called Can You Bear It?.
 A few days afterwards, Pet Shop Boys posted their own version of the track on their official website.

 In late 2010, the band collaborated in the Cage Against the Machine project, in which numerous artists performed John Cage's 4′33″ for a charity single intended to prevent the winner of The X Factor claiming the Christmas Number 1.
 The title refers to the previous year's successful campaign to get Rage Against the Machine's "Killing in the Name" to chart above X Factor winner Joe McElderry.

 Lyrical themes

 Frequent themes in Madness' songs included childhood memories (e.g., "Baggy Trousers", and "Our House") and petty crime (e.g., "Shut Up", and "Deceives the Eye").
 Although Madness were seen by some as somewhat of a humorous band with catchy, bouncy songs, many of their songs took a darker tone (such as the singles "Grey Day" and "Tomorrow's (Just Another Day)") and they sometimes tackled what were, at the time, controversial issues in their lyrics.
-"Embarrassment" (from the Absolutely album) was written by Lee Thompson, and reflected the unfolding turmoil following the news that his teenage sister had become pregnant and was carrying a black man's child.
-Madness discussed animal testing in the song "Tomorrow's Dream".
+"Embarrassment" (from the Absolutely album) was written by Lee Thompson & Mike Barson, and reflected the unfolding turmoil following the news that his teenage sister had become pregnant and was carrying a black man's child.
+Madness discussed animal testing in the song "Tomorrow's Dream", which Thompson & Barson also wrote.
 The band criticised the National Health Service (NHS) in "Mrs. Hutchinson", which told the story of a woman who, after several misdiagnoses and mistreatment, became terminally ill.
 The story was based on the experiences of Mike Barson's mother.
 Madness' final single prior to disbanding, "(Waiting For) The Ghost Train", commented on apartheid in South Africa.